aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to ODP or Online App" h2="Export DOC to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting documents from one format to another is a common requirement for many businesses.
+For example, a DOC file may need to be converted to an ODP file in order to be used in a presentation.
+This is especially true when the document contains complex formatting and images that need to be preserved.

+<h2>How Aspose.Total Helps for DOC to ODP Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOC to ODP conversion while using two of it's APIs.
-Load your DOC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOC to ODP files.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert a DOC file to an ODP file.

+The process begins by loading the DOC file using Aspose.Words for C++.
+This API allows users to load and manipulate DOC files with ease.
+Once the file is loaded, it can be converted to HTML using the API's built-in conversion feature.

+Once the DOC file is converted to HTML, it can be loaded into Aspose.Slides for C++.
+This API allows users to manipulate PowerPoint presentations with ease.
+With this API, users can create a new presentation from the HTML file and save it as an ODP file.

+Overall, Aspose.Total for C++ makes it easy to automate the conversion of DOC to ODP files.
+With its two powerful APIs, users can quickly and easily convert their documents with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}